axlos/takayama/README.md

 # takayama

+This is a front-end project based on angular which consist in product administrator for an oDesk client.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.